ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/vec-ops.md

 # Vector Operations

 ## Overview

-Icicle is exposing a number of vector operations which a user can control:
+Icicle exposes a number of vector operations which a user can use:

 * The VecOps API provides efficient vector operations such as addition, subtraction, and multiplication.
 * MatrixTranspose API allows a user to perform a transpose on a vector representation of a matrix

 ## VecOps API Documentation

 ### Example

 #### Vector addition